qwertie/loyc.net/_posts/2018-08-14-mostly-css-combo-boxes.md

   right: 0;  /* Align right edge of downarrow with right edge of combobox */
   width: 1.25em;

-  cursor: default; /* Use arrow cursor, not I-beam */
+  cursor: default; /* Use arrow cursor instead of I-beam */
   nav-index: -1; /* sets tabindex - nonfunctional in most browsers */

   border-width: 0;        /* disable by default */